pec0ra/buvic/README.md

 The `--user $(id -u):$(id -g)` option tells docker to run the container as the current user.
 This prevents permissions issues at the moment of writing files to the output directory.
-You might need to skip this option on Windows.
+It is optional and you might need to skip it on Windows.

 After running this command, any new pair of UV and B files added/modified in `<WATCH_PATH>` will automatically be converted an irradiance spectrum saved in `<OUT_PATH>`